-Students who apply by the following dates receive priority consideration for EWU financial aid for the following academic year:
+Students who complete the following applications by February 1, 2017 will receive priority consideration for EWU financial aid for the 2017-18 academic year:

-FAFSA's received after February 15th are still considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
-No EWU Scholarship applications will be accepted after February 15th, but departmental scholarship applications may have later deadline dates.
-Please see the information under "Scholarships" in the left sidebar for more details.
+FAFSA's received after February 1st are still considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
+No EWU Scholarship applications will be accepted after February 1st, but departmental scholarship applications may have later deadline dates.
+The 2017-18 FAFSA is used to determine financial aid eligibility through Summer, 2018.